paid-ai/paid-blocks/README.md

 />
 ```

-### Individual Components
+### Individual Blocks

-For more granular control, you can use individual components:
+For more granular control, you can use individual blocks:

 ```tsx
 import {